amandafrolini6/amandafrolini6/README.md

 ## 🌸 About Me

 Hey!
-I'm **Amanda**, a technology student from **Barra Bonita, SP** passionate about transforming ideas into modern, functional digital experiences.
+I'm **Amanda**, a technology student from **Barra Bonita-SP**, passionate about transforming ideas into modern, functional digital experiences.

 I'm currently studying **Systems Analysis and Development (DSM)** at **Fatec-Jahu**, and I'm deeply interested in the intersection of good code and great design.
 For me, a product is only truly complete when it's both well-built and a pleasure to use.